Worried about letting your new puppy off the lead?

 Face to Face

-The combination of online learning materials and 3 x 1-2-1 sessions creates the ideal learning environment.
-Learn at home where your puppy is most comfortable and then get help fine tuning your skills with your personal session with Laura your trainer.
+The combination of online learning materials and 3 x 1-2-1 sessions at our location in Lamberhurst, creates the ideal learning environment.
+Learn at home where your puppy is most comfortable and then get help fine tuning your skills in your personal session with Laura your trainer.

 With clients all over the world, zoom is the perfect way to train with us no matter where you live.
 Get 3x 1-2-1 zoom calls as well as access to the online learning materials.